W-Sho-Sugihara/Final-backend-project-tips/mock_interview_questions.md

 - What kind of request does the browser make for the new page when handling a redirection.

-- What three files do you need to run an application on Heroku?

-- What is the purpose of a Procfile?

 - What is the benefit of a multi-threaded web server?

+- What is the purpose of the `configure` method within Sinatra?

+- Which settings are typically set within the `configure` method and why?

 - How do you enable sessions in Sinatra?

 - What are resource-based routes and why are they useful?

-- True or False: In terms of best practice, when a post request is executed, if the request is successful it redirects to a new route and if an error occurs then the current view is reloaded.

 - Why is it a good idea to reload the current view rather than redirect after an error?

 - Why are params cleared and all instance variables reset after a redirect?

-- Why should we use view helpers?

 - Why is it important to escape user input within a web application?